Together as One: Leaving & Cleaving

 • Develop your own social circle and calendar of events.

-• Seek ways to grow spiritually together (prayer, Bible reading, and worship).
+• Seek ways to grow spiritually together (prayer, Bible reading, & worship).

 • Seek to function as a financially independent unit from your parents.